Hardiness zones

 Propagation: Seed

-Additional comments: In Phoenix, carob tree is one of the best trees for casting a dense shade where water resources are limited.
-Carob tree does however have a "few skeletons in it's closet".
-It has roots that are known to be invasive and it's flower, fruit and leaf litter can be a debris problem in this age of the 'immaculate landscape'.
+Additional comments: Carob tree is a wide spreading tree.
+In Phoenix, carob tree is one of the best trees for casting a dense shade where water resources are limited.
+Carob tree does however have a 'few skeletons in its closet'.
+It has roots that are known to be invasive and its flower, fruit and leaf litter can be a debris problem in this age of the 'immaculate landscape'.
 It also has the potential in the presence of canopy cover and moist soil to reseed in Phoenix urban landscapes.
 Presently, carob tree is not popular in the Phoenix nursery/landscape trade.
-Commercial carob chocolate is derived from the fruit pods.
+My guess is that it comes from the 'wrong' desert.
+The word carat, which is still used today to measure gold and diamonds, comes from the Arabic name for the carob seeds because of their uniformity in weight.